CLIENT

 The challenge was translating a highly physical and operational process into a digital interface that could support accuracy, change management, and daily maintenance without overwhelming users with technical complexity.

-How might we help teams manage casino floor assets and configurations with enough structure to prevent errors while keeping the workflow flexible for real operational changes?
+How might we help teams manage casino floor assets and configurations with enough structure to prevent errors, while keeping the workflow flexible for real operational changes?

 Design decisions